zhanghaoyu9931/KuafuPrimer/README.md

     --NGS_mode Single_end \ # The metagenomic data type (pair-end or single-end).
 ```

-Notably, the input relevant genera profiling file could be generated through the pipeline mentioned before, or provided by users themselves.
+Notably, the input relevant genera profiling file could be generated through the [pipeline](#a-pipeline-for-preprocessing-the-metagenomic-data-of-the-studied-environment.) we used, or provided by users themselves.
 The designed primers targeting every candidate V-regions will be in the `$demo_output` directory.

 ###### In-silico PCR of the designed primer pairs and screen for the primer with minimal bias for the studied communities.